Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 6

 From that day, Maruthi lost all her energy even to walk.
-Sometimes, due to the generosity of the disease, she became mentally unstable and talked to herself as if she was prattling playfully with a child.
-A glow would appear on her face that time which was found in her early happier marriage days.
+Sometimes, due to the generosity of the disease, she became mentally unstable and talked to herself as if she were prattling playfully with a child.
+A glow would appear on her face that time, which was found in her early, happier marriage days.

-If she became conscious once again, her face would carry the dull eyes and gloominess of broken heart’s inability of doing anything.
+If she became conscious once again, her face would carry the dull eyes and gloominess of a broken heart’s inability to do anything.

 Pechi had an idea.
-She told subban that a letter should be written to the village.
-A post card was sent to Vellaiyan that he must arrive in there treating that card as a telegram.
+She told Subban that a letter should be written to the village.
+A postcard was sent to Vellaiyan that he must arrive there treating that card as a telegram.

-Marithi’s name was also added in the list.
+Marithi’s name was also added to the list.

 When the news reached Maruthi, she became conscious.
 Whether it was the hope of going back to Vasavanpatti or anything else that gave her strength, she was able to move around a bit.
 But her weakness had not reduced much.